jackashleyb/simple-long-short-equity-strategy-in-python/README.md

-# Long-Short Equity Strategy: Tech Sector Focus
+# Simple Long Short Equity Strategy In Python

 A quantitative trading strategy project built in Python.
 This project implements a **market-neutral approach** by going long on underperforming stocks and short on overperforming ones, aiming to capture mean reversion (SPY, META, GOOGL, MSFT).